AdobeDocs/journey-optimizer-b2b.en/help/user/integrations/experience-manager-assets-integration.md

 Learn more in the [Adobe Experience Manager as a Cloud Service documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/overview).

 Adobe Experience Manager Assets can be accessed directly within Adobe Journey Optimizer B2B Edition from the **[!UICONTROL Assets]** item in the left navigation.

-Depending on your contract, Adobe Experience Manager Assets as a Cloud Service can be accessed directly from Adobe Journey Optimizer through the left menu Assets section.
 You can also access assets and folders when designing an email content.

 >[!NOTE]
 >